IENORI/Cookies/README.md

 ## Getting up and running

-`2` seperate terminal instances will be required to run backend and frontend services simultaneously.
+`2` seperate terminal instances will be required to run backend and frontend services simultaneously

 ### Setting up backend
 0. Place `.env` at root of `backend/`